Terms of Business

 12. TERMINATION OF RELATIONSHIP

 You may terminate our relationship at any time by writing to us.
-If there is a good reason which prevents us from continuing to act for you, we may terminate the relationship ourselves by giving you reasonable notice.
+If there is a good reason which prevents us from continuing to act for you, we may terminate the relationship ourselves by giving you reasonable notice, including where we are unable to carry on acting for you due to events outside of our control.
 In either case, if the relationship is terminated we will require you to pay our charges and expenses up to and including the date of such termination.

 13. THIRD PARTY RIGHTS